LukeNK/Bayer-free-state-website/README.md

 # For developer
 - src: every code is in this folder
-    - page: html files
-    - public: files will be served on `/public`
+    - root: client files
         - comp: components will be render
-        - scrip: contains client js files
+        - page: html files (in client url there will be no `.html` extention)
-        - style: css files
+        - public: files will be served on `/public` url